Vulcan Real Estate

-Vulcan LLC is a privately held company founded by the Microsoft co-founder Paul Allen and his sister Jody Allen in 1986 to establish and oversee the family's diverse business activities and philanthropic endeavors.
-It includes Vulcan Real Estate, the Paul G. Allen Estate and Trust, and advises the Paul G. Allen Family Foundation.
-Vulcan LLC is headquartered in Seattle, Washington.
+Vale Group LLC, doing business as Vulcan Real Estate, is an American private holding company based in Seattle, Washington.
+The company was founded as Vulcan Northwest in 1986 by Microsoft co-founder Paul Allen and his sister Jody Allen to establish and oversee the family's diverse business activities and philanthropic endeavors.
+It includes the Paul G. Allen Estate and Trust and advises the Paul G. Allen Family Foundation.

 History

-Vulcan Northwest was formed in Bellevue, Washington in 1986 to manage the business affairs, investments, and philanthropic affairs of Paul Allen.
+Vulcan Northwest was formed in Bellevue, Washington, in 1986 to manage the business affairs, investments, and philanthropic affairs of Paul Allen.
 The company initially had a Pacific Northwest focus.

-The company's headquarters moved from Bellevue to Seattle in 1998.
+The company moved its headquarters to Seattle in 1998.
 In 2001, they dropped "Northwest" from the company name to reflect growing global ventures.

-In 2010, the Green Sports Alliance was conceived and founded by Vulcan Inc. and the Natural Resources Defense Council.
+In 2010, the Green Sports Alliance was founded by Vulcan and the Natural Resources Defense Council.
+Members commit to improve their environmental performance by reducing waste, conserving energy and water, and eliminating toxic chemicals.
 Inaugural members and partners included Vulcan ventures such as the Seattle Seahawks, Portland Trail Blazers, and Seattle Sounders FC.
-Green Sports Alliance Members made a variety of commitments to improve their environmental performance such as reducing waste, conserving energy and water, and eliminating toxic chemicals.

-Following Paul Allen's death in 2018, Vulcan co-executive Jody Allen—who also serves as the estate’s executor and trustee—has taken the lead strategic role at Vulcan.
-This has included instigating a process to assess the various Vulcan projects and enterprises based on either profit or philanthropic impact.
-Vulcan had approximately 700 employees as of mid-2019, and in October 2019 was reducing some of those positions.
+After Paul Allen's death in 2018, Vulcan co-executive Jody Allen—who also serves as the estate's executor and trustee—took the lead strategic role at Vulcan.
+She launched an assessment of the various Vulcan projects and enterprises based on profit or philanthropic impact.
+Vulcan had about 700 employees as of mid-2019, and in October 2019 was reducing some of those positions.

+As of 2024, Vulcan renamed itself Vale Group.